stefankrysa/MScDissertation/README.md

-### Understanding How Weather Impacts the Way People Interact with Places
+### Understanding How Weather Impacts the Way People Interact with Places: An Analysis of Footfall across UK Retail Areas
 ### August 2025

 ---